 However, by using personalization strategies, you can quickly and easily segment your audience, even down to each individual prospect and ensure they’re getting the right information at the right time.

-This will not only build trust and loyalty, but it will help speed up the sales funnel when you are able to serve content the customer needs at exactly the right time they need it.
+This will not only build trust and loyalty, but it will help speed up the sales cycle when you can serve the content the customer needs at exactly the right time.

-When you can identify your different buyer personas (which might include CEOs of small businesses who’ve just begun searching for a tech solution as well as large corporations that have their wallet out ready to buy a solution), you can segment them into strategic groups and create personalized content that serves their specific needs.
+When you can identify your different buyer personas, you can segment them into strategic groups and create personalized content that serves their specific needs.
 Examples of strategic groups might include:

 You might choose to segment buyers using:

-- Firmographics, which includes things like their business size, what industry they’re in, what level they’re at, their job title, and their location
+- Firmographics – segmenting based on a prospect’s business size, what industry they’re in, what level they’re at, their job title and their location.

-- Tiering, which includes segmenting targets based on concrete expectations.
-For example, instead of targeting every company in a certain industry, you can instead focus on companies that have the potential to generate a certain amount of profit
+- Tiering – segmenting targets based on concrete expectations.
+For example, instead of targeting every company in a certain industry, you can instead focus on companies that have the potential to generate a certain amount of profit.

-- Needs, which means segmenting your prospects based on what they want from you and where they are at in the sales cycle
+- Needs and intention – segmenting your prospects based on what they want from you and where they are in the sales cycle.

 Video production company Vyond does this.
 They use personalization to segment their audience and serve different solutions to each group.

-On one hand, they offer a self-service options for SMBs and, on the other, they provide a more service-oriented approach for larger enterprises.
+On one hand, they offer a self-service option for SMBs and, on the other, they provide a more service-oriented approach for larger enterprises.

 One of the biggest issues B2B tech brands face is grappling with long sales cycles.
 Usually, purchasing decisions have to go through several different gatekeepers, and the costly price tag often means it takes buyers longer to make a decision.